rust-lang/book/nostarch/chapter20.md

 * Add tests of the library’s functionality.
 * Change calls to `unwrap` to more robust error handling.
 * Use `ThreadPool` to perform some task other than serving web requests.
-* Find a thread pool crate on *https://crates.io/* and implement a similar web server using the crate instead.
+* Find a thread pool crate on *https://crates.io* and implement a similar web server using the crate instead.
 Then compare its API and robustness to the thread pool we implemented.
 ## Summary

 Well done!
 You’ve made it to the end of the book!
 We want to thank you for joining us on this tour of Rust.
-You’re now ready to implement your own Rust projects and help with other peoples’ projects.
+You’re now ready to implement your own Rust projects and help with other people’s projects.
 Keep in mind that there is a welcoming community of other Rustaceans who would love to help you with any challenges you encounter on your Rust journey.